 The Center is staffed by one of the largest and most diversified teams of rheumatologists and allergists in the country, who regularly collaborate with other BWH specialists in physiatry, pain management, bone and joint radiology and other services to deliver comprehensive care to more than 30,000 arthritis patients annually.

 Other services offered by the Center for Arthritis and Joint Diseases include:

-As a leading rheumatology, immunology and allergy research facility, BWH has contributed to advances that have significantly changed the practice of rheumatology and rheumatoid arthritis treatment.
+As a leading rheumatology, inflammation, and immunity research facility, BWH has contributed to advances that have significantly changed the practice of rheumatology and rheumatoid arthritis treatment.
 BWH researchers, for example, have helped to develop the TNF blockade – a highly effective treatment for rheumatoid arthritis and one of the most exciting medical discoveries in the past decade.